 - 1) Acceptable reasons for tree pruning:

-- · Overhead utility clearance.
+- Overhead utility clearance.

 - Public safety.

 - Tree health.

 - Tree structure.

 - 2) Prohibited reasons for tree pruning:

 - Mitigation of minor nuisances such as fruit, seeds, fluff, pollen, sticky bud caps, leaves, minor pest infestation, etc.

 - Mitigation of landscape damage.

 - Creation of views and clearance of advertising signs.

 - 3) Tree pruning is to be in accordance with the best practices published on the International Society of Aboriculture (ISA)'s website.

 - 4) Branch removal should be limited to necessary clearance pruning for public and electrical safety and the removal of dead, diseased, and/or defective wood to improve tree health and/or structure.

-- 5) Trees are to be pruned and maintained in accordance with Illuminating Engineering Society of North America (IES) standards for Roadway Lighting.
+- Trees are to be pruned and maintained in accordance with Illuminating Engineering Society of North America (IES) standards for Roadway Lighting.

-- 6) Public trees interfering with overhead power lines can be pruned or removed as appropriate.